-Your coach is featured with a passenger indash work station, for your convenience.
+Your motorhome is featured with a passenger in-dash work station, for your convenience.
 The work station is stored beside the passenger cab seat.

 • Insert metal clip on work station into the dash as shown in the following photos.

 Reverse step to store passenger workstation.